-I had the same reaction when I saw Medellín for the first time eight years ago.
+I had the same reaction when I saw Medellín for the first time 10 years ago.

 “This is your first trip to Colombia, and you’ve chosen to focus on Medellín?
 That’ll save you a lot of time.
 This is the place to be in this country right now…”

-That’s how one of the real estate agents Lief and I met on our first visit to Medellín put it.
+That’s how one of the real estate agents Lief and I met with on our first visit to this city put it.

-The Euro-undertones are strong in Medellín, from the way the women dress to the way people greet you in passing on the street.
-Wandering around Medellín is more reminiscent of walking around Paris than almost any other city in the Americas.
+The Euro undertones are strong in Medellín, from the way the women dress to the way people greet you in passing on the street.
+Wandering around Medellín is, for me, reminiscent of walking around Paris and other Old World cities.

 Medellín makes a good impression immediately and on many levels.

 Architecturally, this city is lovely.
 Built almost entirely of red brick, with almost every structure topped by a red clay tile roof, the place is pleasing in its consistency, especially when viewed from some height.